 Deep Creek Trailhead

 This time, there was a trail closure sign at the trailhead from this summer.
-Then it dawned on me that the area had been through Norse Peak Fire.
-The aftermath was noticeable right from the get-go.
+Then it suddenly dawned on me that the area had been through Norse Peak Fire.
+Then I noticed the aftermath right from the get-go.

-Lots of charred tree trunks strewed the defined path.
-In turn, we couldn’t go through one switchback without going around at least one down log.
-So the hiking felt tedious compared to the time before.
+Lots of charred tree debris strewed the defined path in the forest.
+So we couldn’t go through one switchback without bypassing at least one down log.
+So it made walking feel more tedious than the time before.

 See more trip photos here.